top of page

 Three options are available:

-• Small - suitable for any light-weight knit items e.g merino base layer, tights/hoisery, or fine/lightweight cashmere.
+• Small/Micro - suitable for any light-weight knit items e.g merino base layer, t-shirt, tights/hoisery, or very fine cashmere.

 • Medium - suitable for light-medium weight knitwear e.g. up to 2-ply knits.